mathjax/MathJax-test/web/docs/source/basic-concepts.rst

    skip-if(MSIE) load crashtest.html
    fails-if(Linux) tree== tree.html tree-ref.html

-For a detailed description of the manifest syntax, see :ref:`reftest-manifest`
+For a detailed description of the manifest syntax, see :ref:`reftest-manifest`.

 .. _testing-instance: